-- Technical Standards for students in the College of Allied Health Sciences
+- Technical Standards for students in the College of Health Professions

 - Additional Specific Technical Standards for Medical Laboratory Science Students

-In addition to the technical standards for students in the College of Allied Health Sciences described above, each professional program requires additional specific standards as follows:
+In addition to the general standards described above, each professional program requires additional specific standards as follows:

 Once enrolled in the Program in Medical Laboratory Science, students must meet the full requirements of the curriculum, including the demonstration of the skills described herein for the College and the Program, in order to progress through the curriculum and to graduate.